naorbash/stock-portfolio-manager/README.md

 ## Configurations

-All configurations can be done in the "application.properties" file Such as:
+All configurations can be done in the "application.properties" file.

+such as:
-- Changing the database from H2 to any thing you like
+- Changing the database from H2 to anything you like working with
 - Changing the database credentials
+- Manage SSL configurations
+- Manage the tomcat server configurations
+- Manage session configurations
-- Manage the number of max-connections to the app
+- Manage the spring.security configurations
+- and more...

 ## Routs and API